 What is EMDR Therapy?

-Eye Movement Desensitization and Reprocessing (EMDR) therapy is a mental health and substance abuse treatment that has been extensively researched and proven effective for the resolution of mental health symptoms from adverse life experiences.
+According to the Eye Movement Desensitization and Reprocessing International Association, Eye Movement Desensitization and Reprocessing (EMDR) therapy is a mental health and substance abuse treatment that has been extensively researched and proven effective for the resolution of mental health symptoms from adverse life experiences.
 Distressing life events can overwhelm a person's ability to cope and have a lasting negative effect on mental, emotional, and physical health.
 EMDR therapy is an integrative psychotherapy that incorporates elements from many different treatment approaches for people of all ages suffering psychological distress.

 EMDR therapy can be thought of as a physiologically based therapy that helps a person see upsetting experiences in a new and less disturbing way.
 EMDR therapy has a direct effect on the way that the brain processes information, similar to what occurs naturally during dreaming or REM (rapid eye movement) sleep.
 In REM sleep, the brain's natural healing process helps to make sense of and integrate experiences into adaptive learning.